rkadlec/asreader/README.md

 should install Blocks and dependencies for you.
 It also downloads the Children's Book Test dataset and the CNN and Daily Mail news datasets.
 We are aware that the news data download sometimes crashes.
-Rerunning the script prepare-rec-data.sh should be able to resume the download if that happens (alrenatively you can download the datasets at TODO).
+Rerunning the script prepare-rec-data.sh should be able to resume the download if that happens (alternatively you can download the datasets from http://cs.nyu.edu/~kcho/DMQA/).

 However if you prefer to install the dependencies by yourself, some details are below: